-As director of the development division, Adam is responsible for overseeing the development process and financing for CSP’s adaptive reuse and new construction projects.
+As vice president of the development division, Adam is responsible for overseeing the development process and financing for CSP’s adaptive reuse and new construction projects.
 He has significant experience with a variety of public financing tools, including state and federal historic tax credits, New Markets Tax Credits, tax increment financing, and state environmental remediation incentives.

 Adam most recently completed the redevelopment of the Hoen Lithograph Building, a $37MM 85,000 SF adaptive reuse project in the heart of East Baltimore.
 Hoen was a vacant building for over 40 years, and is now a vibrant community hub with Morgan State University, ABC’s construction training academy, a adult learning center, and animation studio occupying the building.